Skip to content

 24 Results

-Mr. J is bringing back Chill Zone!
-Come with friends and make new ones.
-Students will play cards, games, go on walking field trips, and chill.
+Join us to explore the rich traditions of Arabic culture through Dabke dance, Middle Eastern cooking, and henna art!
+Students will learn traditional Dabke steps and work together to prepare a special performance for Arabic Culture Night on May 1st.
+No experience needed—just bring your energy and excitement to learn something new!
 Note: Community Education uses a sliding scale model for program fees so our afterschool programs can be financially sustainable and more equitable.
 Families are asked to pick the price that they are able to pay.
 By more clearly articulating our lower cost options, we have removed the barrier that some may have felt in making scholarship requests.
 When families participate at the higher price levels, they help make the program more sustainable.
 Pricing Scale: Option 1 - Class Fee - covers staffing and supply costs Option 2 - Higher price level 1- supports sustainable programming & scholarships Option 3 - Higher price level 2 - supports sustainable programming & scholarships Option 4 - Partial Scholarship price Option 5 - Full Scholarship price

 • Contact Plus (Sanford)